chasinglucid/ware-house-code/README.md

 # ware-house-code

+Completed -- 6/6/2018:
+1. Headers on all but index.html need "Today's Deals" color and hover are corrected (change color to red)
+2. Products on sofas.html, tables.html, and chairs.html formatting matches index.html and deals.html

 TO DO -- 6/6/2018:
 1. Headers on all but index.html need "Today's Deals" color and hover are corrected (change color to red)
 2. Fix breadcrumbs